 This course is currently between semesters— the information on this website is presented for informational purposes only; material is subject to revisions before the course begins.

-CSCI E-15 Web Server Frameworks with Laravel/PHP
+CSCI E-15 Web Programming with PHP

 Policy on grade rounding